BakeRecipes

 Baker's Tips

 • Bread and pizza flour (also known as 'strong' flour) has a higher gluten content than regular plain flour.
 This type of flour is more suited to use in yeast-based bread recipes like these buns and will give you a better final texture (the resulting bread will be more 'bread-like' with a slightly chewy texture rather than a fine, cake-like texture).
+Look for a protein content of around 11-13 percent for the best results with this recipe.

 • Dried cherries are available at selected supermarkets, delicatessens, grocery shops and specialty food stores.
 You can replace them with good-quality dried cranberries.